moznion/perl-module-version.vim/README.md

 perl-module-version.vim

 #Description
-This is a vim script.
+This is a vim plugin.
 This plugin provides a function to check up version of installed perl module.

 #USAGE